Havanese

 Breed Overview

 Meet the Havanese - Cuba's only native dog breed and quite possibly one of the most charming little companions you'll ever encounter.
-These delightful toy dogs pack enormous personality into their compact 3-7 kg frames, making them perfect for Australian families looking for a loving, adaptable pet.
+Packing an enormous personality into a compact 3-7 kg frame, these delightful toy dogs are perfect for Australian families seeking a loving, adaptable pet.

 What makes Havanese special is their incredible people-focus.
 They're like furry shadows who genuinely want to be involved in everything you do, from morning coffee to evening Netflix sessions.
-Their silky, flowing coats come in gorgeous colour combinations - from classic white and cream to rich tobacco and black - and their expressive dark eyes seem to sparkle with mischief and intelligence.
+A big plus for many is their silky, low-shedding coat, which comes in gorgeous colour combinations and makes them a great option for those with mild allergies.
+Their expressive dark eyes seem to sparkle with mischief and intelligence.

 Originally bred as companions for Cuban aristocrats, these little dogs have retained their refined yet playful nature.
 They're brilliant with children, forming strong bonds that often last a lifetime.
 Their moderate exercise needs make them suitable for apartment living in places like Sydney or Melbourne, though they'll happily explore bigger backyards in Perth suburbs too.